Dr Eglė Rindzevičiūtė is Associate Professor of Criminology and Sociology, Kingston University London, the UK.

-I have a long standing interest in the development and legacy of cybernetics and the systems approach, the sciences which may sound rather arcane to many, but which have been fundamental building blocks for our contemporary understanding of the self, the state, the society and nature.
-In my earlier work I have examined governance as an intellectual activity in such different contexts as museums, state cultural policy and East-West cooperation in scientific governance during the Cold War.
+I am a political sociologist interested in governance, knowledge production and culture.
+I have a long standing interest in the transnational and global history of cybernetics and the systems approach.
+Although these sciences may sound rather arcane, they have been fundamental building blocks for the contemporary understanding of the self, the state, society and nature.
+More generally, my work explores the different roles that scientific governance as an intellectual activity can have in liberal and illiberal regimes.
+Is it possible to associate some types of scientific expertise with liberal governmentality?
+Can science, but also culture, drive democratic change?
+To answer these questions, my books and articles examined a range of different cases, such as European policy transfer, the making of cultural heritage, and East-West cooperation during the Cold War.

+As you can see from CV, my background is international and interdisciplinary.
 Trained in art history, management and political science in Vilnius, Moscow and Budapest, I have received a PhD in Culture Studies from Linköping University (Sweden, 2008).
-Before coming to Kingston I was a researcher at the Centre d’études européennes, Sciences Po in Paris.
+Before coming to Kingston I was a researcher at the Centre d’études européennes, the Paris Institute of Political Science (Sciences Po).

-I am affiliated as a honorary research fellow with the Gothenburg Research Institute (GRI), the University of Gothenburg and I am an Associate Professor (docent) at the Department for Studies of Culture & Social Change, Linköping University, Sweden.
+In 2016-2018, I am a Visiting Research Fellow at the School of Public Administration, the University of Gothenburg.
+I hold a Honorary Research Fellowship with the Gothenburg Research Institute (GRI), the University of Gothenburg and an Associate Professor (docent) at the Department for Studies of Culture & Social Change, Linköping University, Sweden.

 My new book:

 In this book I examine how East-West scientists contributed to the development of global governance during the Cold War, focusing on the history of a highly influential yet little known international think tank, the International Institute for Applied Systems Analysis (IIASA), established by the Soviet Union and the US in Laxenburg, Austria (1972).